Elizabeth-Warren/exercise-toes/coding_exercise_documentation.md

 ## Step 2: Send us your `actblue.py`

-Reply ALL to the email we sent you with your actblue.py (i.e., make sure tech-hw@elizabethwarren.com gets it).
+The email you received should have a link like https://app2.greenhouse.io/tests/UNIQUE_TOKEN to submit your actblue.py.
 Thank you thank you!

 (Next steps of the interview process may involve a screen-share coding interview building on top of your work in this repo.)